 - ACE researchers’ estimate of 1.4 animals saved per vegan leaflet

-Current EA arguments still tend to build on mutually exclusive categorisations (unlike this email :), generalise across large physical spaces and timespans, and assume underlying structures of causation that are static.
+Current EA arguments still tend to build on mutually exclusive categorisations (unlike this email :), generalise across large physical spaces and timespans (comment), and assume underlying structures of causation that are static.
 Authors figure out general scenarios and assess the relative likelihood of each, yet often don't disentangle the concrete meanings and implications of their statements nor scope out the external validity of the models they use in their writing (granted, the latter are much harder to convey).
 Posts usually don't cover variations across concrete contexts, the relations and overlap between various plausible perspectives, or the changes in underlying dynamics much.

 RadicalxChange, on the other hand, emphasises combining relevant perspectives in their modelling, and co-creating solutions with stakeholders who are working from different contexts.
 I could make a case say for GiveWell doing the former (eg. cluster thinking), but not much of the latter.

-- Our views are built around structures
+4. Our views are built out of structures

-A. we represent + recognise an observation to be a fixed cluster (a structure)
+- A. We represent + recognise an observation to be a fixed cluster (a structure).

 eg. an observation’s recurrence, a place, a body, a stable identity

-B. we predict + update on the possible location of this structure
+- B. We predict + update on the possible location of this structure.

 eg. how likely it ends up present within some linear sequence, geographic surface, physical boundaries, or levels of feature abstraction